+System Charging Cooling Mode.
 At stabilized cooling conditions and with an outdoor temperature of 60°F or higher, the system should have from 9°F to 13°F subcooling.
 For a proper subcooling reading, measure the refrigerant pressure and temperature at the outdoor unit's liquid line service valve.
-If you have less than 9°F subcooling, slowly adjust the charge by adding refrigerant.
-If you have more than 13°F subcooling, slowly adjust the charge by removing refrigerant.
-While reaching the proper subcooling level, it is important to know the discharge line temperature.
-This temperature should be at least 80°F over ambient or refrigerant could flood back to compressor.
+If you have less than 9°F subcooling, add charge.
+If you have more than 13°F subcooling, remove charge.

+While reaching the proper subcooling level it is important to know the discharge line temperature.
+This temperature should be at least 80°F over ambient or unit is flooding back to compressor.